KaranPandey05/NatureNurture/documentation.md

 ## 1. Project Overview

 ### 1.1 Project Statement
-- **Problem Statement**: Describe the primary problem or challenge that the project aims to address.
+- **Problem Statement**: Address the lack of education regarding destructive plant diseases and help prevent their spread.
 - **Objectives**: List the key objectives of the project.
 - **Target Audience**: Define who the intended beneficiaries or users are.